Nov

 Not every new mother experiences postpartum depression.
 What factors determine who experiences this condition and who doesn’t?

 “This condition can continue for months after the birth event,” Dr. Donovitz said.
-“If postpartum depression is not checked it can turn into chronic anxiety disorder.
+“If postpartum depression is not checked, it can turn into a chronic anxiety disorder.
 We recommend the hormone optimization continue until the condition subsides.”

 Mothers who experience postpartum depression can wrestle with feelings they never thought they would have to deal with.
 While they are often unable to express their unthinkable urges, one BioTE patient who underwent the natural hormone replacement therapy expressed her heartfelt thanks for its effect on her.